 In the four-course UTeach Blended Learning series you will create blended learning activities to implement in your own classroom, receive individualized feedback on your work products, and participate in collaborative discussions.
 Live webinars are conducted at key points throughout the series to facilitate successful implementation of blended learning strategies.
+See this entry about blended learning on the UTeach Institute's Medium blog.

 BL 101 Blended Learning: Where Do I Start?
 (4 hours)